 Feeling overwhelmed?
 It’s okay.
 Remember, no one expects you to completely cut all of these things out of your life.
 Rosacea doesn’t have to mean a life of restriction.

-Instead, you can compliment your attempts at moderation by learning how to treat rosacea in other ways.
+Instead, you can complement your attempts at moderation by learning how to treat rosacea in other ways.

 Since there is no end-all, be-all cure, treatments for rosacea usually focus on controlling the symptoms.
 With the right steps, you can help prevent, shorten, and lessen your rosacea flare-ups.